Freezing weather is in the forecast. Here’s how to keep your fish and pond equipment safe.

 - When practical suck water from the surface rather than the bottom of the pond.
-If your pump is sitting at the bottom of your pond try to lift it closer to the surface if you can.
-If you have a skimmer you are already sucking from the surface and don’t have to do anything else.
-If you have a more elaborate plumbing system switch to surface suction instead of bottom suction if possible.
+If your pump is sitting at the bottom of your pond, try to lift it closer to the surface if you can.
+Skimmer owners are already sucking from the surface and don’t have to do anything else.
+If you have a more elaborate plumbing system, switch to surface suction instead of bottom suction if possible.

 - Ensure that at least one small hole remains open at the top of the pond if it starts to ice up.
 Keeping an opening in the pond surface allows oxygen into the water and toxic gasses from decomposing plant material and fish waste, to leave the pond.
 Some great ways to keep an opening are to keep the water feature running; when the water returns to the pond it will usually keep an opening in the ice.
 Float a rubber play ball on the surface of the pond; the ball floating on the surface will often keep a hole open.
 Install an aerator in the bottom of the pond; the bubbles will keep an opening on the surface.
 Install a pond deicer; the deicer heats a small hole in the pond.